Can I Legally get Married in Morocco?

-Morocco is a special place, although formally marrying there is not exactly a walk in the park.
+Morocco is a special place, although formally marrying there is not straightforward.
 It’s full of beautiful venues, whether you’re looking at getting married in the city of Marrakech or up in the Atlas Mountains.
 Typically, we would recommend tying the knot in your home country and then having a post-wedding celebration in Morocco.
 However, if you are determined to marry in Morocco, just follow these steps closely and be in constant dialogue with your relevant embassy:

 - Firstly, you will need to get an affidavit stating that it is legal for you and your partner to wed.

 - To organise the affidavit, book an appointment at the British embassy or consulate in Morocco.
 You will need to bring the documents listed below, including the fee.
 Bear in mind that both you and your partner will need your own individual affidavit.

 - Once this affidavit has been approved by the British embassy, you will need to get it legalised (certified as genuine) by the local Moroccan authorities.

 - This document will also have to be translated into Arabic by a professional translator and then taken to the relevant registry office to be authorised.
 This can take anything from a few days to a few months.
 A judge will then advise you how to best secure your marriage certificate.
 This document is then valid for 3 months after the date of issue.